Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If there is a book that you want to read, but it hasn't been written yet, then you must write it."
+> "When you dance, your purpose is not to get to a certain place on the floor.
+It's to enjoy each step along the way.  "
-> — **Toni Morrison**
+> — **Wayne Dyer**

 ---